ghik/zerowaste/README.md

 ## Introduction

-In purely functional programming, expressions are always _pure_ - their evaluation has no side effects.
+In purely functional programming, expressions are always _pure_ - they evaluate with no side effects.
 Side effects are therefore expressed with an `IO`-like type (e.g. Cats Effect `IO`) and they only happen when the `IO` is run - preferably with a single, "impure" invocation hidden somewhere in library code.

-Because of that, in pure FP it never makes sense to discard the result of an expression, e.g.
+Because of that, it does not make sense to ever discard a result of an expression in purely functional code, e.g.

 ```scala
 val number = {